General goods and services—templates

 These templates can be used by any agency (including government-owned corporations, statutory bodies, etc).

-New standard tender and contract templates (for general goods and services) are now available.
+Standard tender and contract templates (for general goods and services) are listed below.
 (View previous standing offer arrangement templates.)

 Going out to market